-- a misdemeanor by failing to submit to breath or urine testing for alcohol, chemical substances, and controlled substances. - Deletes the provisions establishing a misdemeanor for the refusal to submit to blood testing for alcohol, chemical substances, and controlled substances. - Defines the term "human-powered vessel" and restricts the operation of such vessels within the boundaries of the Florida Intracoastal Waterway. - Prohibits a livery from leasing, hiring, or renting a vessel to a person required to complete a FWC-approved boating safety education course unless the person presents certain documentation indicating compliance. - Revises boating-restricted areas to include certain areas around public or private marinas, permitted public mooring fields, and the Florida Intracoastal Waterway. - Designates Monroe County as an anchoring limitation area under certain conditions - Authorizes the FWC to establish anchoring/mooring/beaching/grounding protection zones for springs. - Prohibits the operation of vessels faster than slow speed, minimum wake upon approaching certain hazardous conditions, including approaching an emergency or construction vessel.
+- Defines the term "human-powered vessel" and restricts the operation of such vessels within the boundaries of the Florida Intracoastal Waterway. - Designates Monroe County as an anchoring limitation area within which a vessel may be anchored for a maximum of 90 days, but provides that the area is not effective until the county approves, permits, and opens a certain number of new moorings for public use. - Requires FWC to designate the area within 1 mile of the Key West Bight City Dock as a priority for the investigation and removal of derelict vessels. - Revises boating-restricted areas to include certain areas around public or private marinas, superyacht repair facilities, permitted public mooring fields, and within the Florida Intracoastal Waterway. - Provides that certain vessel-exclusion zones established by ordinance must be marked with uniform waterway markers permitted by FWC, and not be marked by ropes. - Authorizes FWC to establish anchoring/mooring/beaching/grounding protection zones for springs. - Prohibits the operation of vessels faster than slow speed, minimum wake upon approaching certain hazardous conditions.